Jiggins242/GraphQl-HTG/README.md

 inside the hackernews-node dir
 run: graphql playground
 this will lauch the playground with the app api and the database api on the same playground

+inside the playground to get the user info on a post event add their user token to the http headers